kjspring/stress-detection-wearable-devices/README.md

 * Statistical Feature Extraction: In addition to physiological features, statistical features from the processed data was extracted.
 This step involved calculating statistical measures such as the median and standard deviation over 1 and 5 minute intervals.
 These statistical features help capture the distribution and variability of the data, providing further insights into the individual's physiological profile.

-### Labels

-The dataset includes labels indicating the stress level of the subjects during the experiment.
-The labels are as follows:

-- 0: No stress
-- 1: Stress

 ### Preprocessing

 The following preprocessing steps are performed on the raw data:

 1. Import the raw data from pickle files and store them as `SubjectData` objects using the `subject_data_import` function.
-2. Extract wrist data
-3. Clean and process the raw data using the [Neurokit2](https://github.com/neuropsychology/NeuroKit) library.
+2. Clean and process the raw data using the [Neurokit2](https://github.com/neuropsychology/NeuroKit) library.
 The processing includes filtering, finding peaks, and other necessary steps to prepare the data for further analysis and model training.
-5. Selected differentiable features based on graphical analysis
+3. Selected differentiable features based on graphical analysis
-6. **Standardization**: The data was standardized using the `MinMaxScaler` from the `sklearn.preprocessing` library.
+4. **Standardization**: The data was standardized using the `MinMaxScaler` from the `sklearn.preprocessing` library.
 The scaler was applied to the computed features for each subject.
-7. **Train-test split and downsampling**: The data was split into training, testing, and validation sets by subject.
+5. **Train-test split and downsampling**: The data was split into training, testing, and validation sets by subject.
 The dataset was then downsampled to a target frequency of 4 Hz.
 The train-test split was performed using a 80-20 ratio, and the remaining training data was further split into training and validation sets with a 75-25 ratio.
-8. **Data generators**: Data generators were created using the `TimeseriesGenerator` from the `tensorflow.keras.preprocessing.sequence` library.
+6. **Data generators**: Data generators were created using the `TimeseriesGenerator` from the `tensorflow.keras.preprocessing.sequence` library.
 The generators were created for training, validation, and testing data with a sequence length of 5 minutes.

 After preprocessing, the dataset is ready for model training.